 Paradise Wall is an incredibly cool dive.
 From the boat, you’ll descend into a virtually untouched shallow reef.
-Heading Southeast, a series of crevasses and multi-level coral outcroppings stair-step downward to about 75 feet where the wall drops off vertically.
+As you head Southeast, you’ll find a series of crevasses and multi-level coral outcroppings that stair-step downward to about 75 feet before the wall drops off vertically.

 You’ll find a good number of other eels here as well.
 Look closely between coral heads to find spotted eels staring back at you.

 Paradise Wall Topography